 Another way to address lymphatic congestion is by improving blood flow, and that is exactly what having a massage can do for you.
 You do not have to visit the spa as there are some massages that you can do yourself.
 For one, just place your ring fingers at the corner of your eyes and rotate your fingers along the eye line.

 6) Conceal With The Right Concealer

-If you are pressed for time, and you wish to reduce your under eye bags as soon as possible, the best thing that you can use is no other than makeup.
+If you are pressed for time, and you wish to reduce your under eye bags?
+Here, best under eye cream for dark circles that you can use is no other than makeup.
 Make sure to use a concealer that is lighter than your skin tone.
 Apply it on the crease.
 But before using a concealer, do not forget to use a color corrector that can help neutralize the shade of the bags under your eyes.

 7) Let Your Eyes Chill For a Moment